-- Available-for-sale securities - Securities with available fair values
+- Available-for-sale securities - Securities other than shares, etc. that do not have a market price

 Stated at fair value based on market prices as of the closing date.
-Valuation gains or losses are taken directly included in a component of net assets.
+Valuation gains or losses are taken directly into a component of net assets.
 The cost of securities sold is calculated using the moving average method.